casimir/frigoligo/README.md

 ## Deeplinks

-Frigoligo supports a few deeplinks that allows it to be integrated in external workflows.
+Frigoligo supports a few deeplinks that allow it to be integrated into external workflows.
 All platforms except Linux are supported.

 ### Links format

 Deeplinks are based on a custom scheme, the URI path is used to determine the action to perform.

-The follow link will open the app and perform the `action` action with the given parameters `param1` (`hello`) and `param2` (`Günther`).
+The following link will open the app and perform the `action` action with the given parameters `param1` (`hello`) and `param2` (`Günther`).
 Note that the host `x` is just here for readability and is ignored.

 ```
 frigoligo://x/action?param1=hello&param2=G%C3%BCnther